FengleiFan/ReLinear/README.md

 </p>

 ## Folders
 **TrainCompactQuadraticNetworksViaReLinear**: this directory contains the implementation of ReLinear on a compact quadratic network.
+The compact quadratic network consists of compact quadratic neurons that simplify the quadratic neuron by eradicating interaction terms.
 The used dataset is CIFAR10;<br/>
 **TrainQuadraticNetworksViaReLinear+ReZero**: this directory contains implementations of ReLinear+ReZero on a quadratic network.
 Because the quadratic network is based on the redidual connection, we can combine the proposed ReLinear with [ReZero](https://arxiv.org/pdf/2003.04887.pdf) that was devised for training residual networks;<br/>
 **TrainQuadraticNetworksViaReLinear**: this directory contains the implementation of ReLinear on a quadratic network.
 The used dataset is CIFAR10.<br/>